 Why do some songs tug on our heartstrings while others fall flat?
 Conveying moods and emotions is a key element of making great music, and doing it well requires a deep understanding of chords and harmony.
-It's what allows Gnarls Barkley to convey a sense of danger, Adele to triumph over a break up, or Chance the Rapper to celebrate overcoming adversity.
+It's what allows modern music producers and songwriters to convey a sense of danger, triumph, or melancholy.

-This six-week course will show you how to craft compelling harmonies in your music.
-We'll look at a host of songs from across the contemporary music landscape to see how they use harmony to convey emotion, and explain important music theory concepts in the process.
-You'll be challenged to write your own mood-setting music by creating tracks for topliners, TV ads, film trailers, and more, and get personalized weekly feedback on your work from an expert.
-By the end you'll feel comfortable deploying an array of different chords and progressions to create the emotional pull you're looking for.
+This six-week course will show you how to craft compelling chord progressions in your music.
+We'll analyze the chords used in music from across the contemporary landscape, and equip you to use them in your own productions and compositions.
+You'll be challenged to write your own mood-setting music by creating tracks for topliners, TV ads, film trailers, and more, and get personalized weekly feedback on your work from an expert Mentor.
+By the end of this course, you'll be able to harness more interesting chord progressions to provoke powerful emotional reactions in your listeners.

 Ethan Hein is an adjunct professor of music technology at NYU and Montclair State University, and a founding member of the NYU Music Experience Design Lab, under the leadership of Alex Ruthmann.
 You can follow all his explorations of music theory, music education, and pop music at ethanhein.com.

 By the end of this course, you’ll be able to harness more interesting chord progressions to create powerful emotional reactions in your listeners.